 Tassel Fringe: A flat trim or braid with tassels attached to the bottom edge to trim draperies, lampshades, table coverings, pillows, swags, etc. Can be stitched into seam or glued on top of fabric/shade.

-Sewing Trims & Appliqué Terms
+Glossary of Trims & Appliqué Terms

 Appliqué: An embellishment that incorporates embroidery and fabric.
 A backing is applied which can be heat sensitive for ironing, or pressure sensitive for press-on.
 Used as a motif type trim on any type of garment.